KrakenD Monitoring with Grafana

 Grafana Setup

-If Grafana is not installed, you run it with Docker.
-After the following command, Grafana will be running at http://localhost:3000.
+If Grafana is not yet installed, run it with Docker.
+After the following command, Grafana will be available at http://localhost:3000:

 docker run \